Lightstreamer/lightstreamer-kafka-connector-loadtest/README.md

 The JVM used in all tests was `OpenJDK Runtime Environment Corretto-21.0.2.13.1 (build 21.0.2+13-LTS)`.

+For all scenarios in the pure Kafka client case, we tested both with clients that specify a particular consumer group, each different from the other, so that all clients receive all the messages from the topic, and with standalone clients.
+A __standalone client__ processes all messages on its own, requiring manual offset management and not benefiting from load distribution.

 All tests were conducted without using TLS communication between clients and servers.
 This was done to simplify the test scenarios and considering that in real production environments, TLS is often handled by external offloaders.

 ### Scenario 1